 - Chicago Tribune, 8/5/12: CEO Tom Vanden Berk speaks out about responsible gun ownership in the wake of the Colorado theatre shooting

-Meeting with elected officials and community leaders: UCAN attended the Illinois Black Caucus in Springfield, discussing UCAN's upcoming CITY project with legislators including Governor Pat Quinn, US Senator Richard Durbin, Illinois Senator Emil Jones lll, Illinois Senator Donnie Trotter, Illinois Representative Will Davis, and Cook County President Toni Preckwinkle.
+Meeting with elected officials and community leaders: UCAN attended the Illinois Black Caucus in Springfield, discussing UCAN's upcoming Campaign with legislators including Governor Pat Quinn, US Senator Richard Durbin, Illinois Senator Emil Jones lll, Illinois Senator Donnie Trotter, Illinois Representative Will Davis, and Cook County President Toni Preckwinkle.
 Staff also attended the 40th ICOY Anniversary Dinner held at the Governor's mansion and met with key elected officials including Rep. Elizabeth Hernandez.

 Collaborating with community leaders and religious organizations: